Kotlin for server side

 Ktor is a framework built by JetBrains for creating Web applications in Kotlin, making use of coroutines for high scalability and offering an easy-to-use and idiomatic API.

 http4k is the functional toolkit with a tiny footprint for Kotlin HTTP applications, written in pure Kotlin.
-The library is based on the "Your Server as a Function" paper from Twitter and represents modeling both HTTP Servers and Clients as simple Kotlin functions that can be composed together.
+The library is based on the "Your Server as a Function" paper from Twitter and represents modeling both HTTP servers and clients as simple Kotlin functions that can be composed together.

-Javalin is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2 and async requests.
+Javalin is a very lightweight web framework for Kotlin and Java which supports WebSockets, HTTP2, and async requests.

 Deploying Kotlin server-side applications

-Kotlin applications can be deployed into any host that supports Java Web applications, including Amazon Web Services, Google Cloud Platform and more.
+Kotlin applications can be deployed into any host that supports Java Web applications, including Amazon Web Services, Google Cloud Platform, and more.

 Google Cloud Platform offers a series of tutorials for deploying Kotlin applications to GCP, both for Ktor and App Engine and Spring and App engine.
-In addition there is an interactive code lab for deploying a Kotlin Spring application.
+In addition, there is an interactive code lab for deploying a Kotlin Spring application.

-Users of Kotlin on the server side
+Products that use Kotlin on the server side

 JetBrains Account, the system responsible for the entire license sales and validation process at JetBrains, is written in 100% Kotlin and has been running in production since 2015 with no major issues.